 Viruses and malware would not only slow your laptop down, but also expose your laptop to dangers such as information leakage and security attacks.
 You may want to run virus scans on a regular basis to prevent your laptop from being hacked.

 There are several ways to do it.
 You can use Windows Defender to scan your laptop and remove anything problematic.
-If you prefer professional antivirus tools, we have a few recommendations:
+If you prefer professional antivirus tools, we have some recommendations:

 If scanning for virus and malware doesn’t solve your problem, try the last fix.